plannigan/columbo/docs/getting-started.md

 In most cases, an argument to an `Interaction` constructor can be dynamic (the [Usage Guide][usage-guide] details the cases where the argument **can't** be dynamic).
-A dynamic value is a function that takes the answers that have been provided thus far and returns the expected value as a result.
+A dynamic value is a function that takes the answers that have been provided this far and returns the expected value as a result.
 For example, `message` expects a string.
 So it also accepts a function that accepts `Answers` and returns a string.

 ```python